Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 - **Contextual Relevance**: Align emotional expressions with specific contexts for AI-generated music, such as storytelling, ambiance, or social commentary.

 ## 2. Evaluation of AI Limitations
-- **Technical Constraints**: Acknowledge current AI models' limitations in terms of emotional depth and authenticity.
+- **Assessment of AI Limitations**: Recognize and evaluate the current limitations of AI models with respect to emotional depth and authenticity.
 - **Subjectivity of Emotion**: Address the inherent subjectivity of emotions that may hinder AI's performance in creating universally resonant music.

 ## 3. Community Collaboration for Feedback